CLick here for CEOP

 Both these subjects are taught through a chosen topic that ensures all skills and knowledge are covered over the key stage.
 Specific historical time periods and geographical themes are incorporated in the programmes of study.
 The work produced in these subjects will therefore be found inside topic books but also in displays, in digital form, and many other practical forms.

 Smeeth’s Physical Education inspires all pupils to participate and succeed.
-Children will have two lessons per week; at least one out of the two lessons will be taught by Kate Horton, our fantastic sports coach.
-Children are offered a variety of extra-curricular activities throughout the school year, including Athletics, Football, Gymnastics and Netball.
+Children will have two lessons per week; at least one out of the two lessons will be taught by a PE specialist, our fantastic sports coach.
+Children are offered a variety of extra-curricular activities throughout the school year, including Athletics, Football, Gymnastics and Netball - the list goes on!

 Children are also encouraged to take part in competitive fixtures in a variety of different sports throughout the school year.
 In terms 5 and 6 our Years 3, 4, 5, and 6 take part in swimming lessons at the Stour Centre.
 Our school sports day takes place in the summer term and allows all children (and parents!) to participate in fun activities.